header logo

 Biggest what ifs in sports history: Michael Jordan didn't retire to play baseball

-If Jordan had not interrupted his career, would he have surpassed Bill Russell and Kareem Abdul-Jabbar's record of 11 NBA championships?
-And would his career have ended with him being named the "Greatest Player of All Time" without this brief retirement?
-Michael Jordan's career would certainly have been different without this decision to retire, and the NBA might have been different without him missing those three crucial years.
+If Jordan had not taken a break from his career, would he have surpassed Bill Russell’s record of 11 NBA championships and Kareem Abdul-Jabbar’s legendary achievements?
+And would his career have ended with him as the undisputed "Greatest Player of All Time" if not for this brief retirement?

 3. The Red Sox never traded Babe Ruth to the Yankees